MaxPleaner/linux-keyboard-macros/README.md

     `CommandParser.trigger_deletes(CommandParser.trigger_for("my_ruby_method").length)` will delete whatever text was used to trigger the method.

 - Note on sudo
-  - This script uses sudo when calling `evtest` (which requires it)
+  - This script uses sudo when calling evtest (which requires it)
-  - The script **does not** ask for sudo, and will just hang if the current user needs to use a password to use sudo.
+  - ** The script does not ask for sudo, and will just hang if the current user needs to use a password to use sudo. **
-  - For just testing this out one can run a command like `sudo pwd` and then run `macros.rb` in the next 5 minutes.
+  - For just testing this out one can run a command like `sudo pwd` and then run `macros_server.rb` in the next 5 minutes.
-  - The  timeout of `sudo` can be increased by running `sudo visudo` and changing the value of `Defaults:user_name timestamp_timeout`.
+  - The  timeout of sudo can be increased by running `sudo visudo` and changing the value of `Defaults:user_name timestamp_timeout`.
-  - Alternatively, the script can be run like `sudo ruby macros.rb`.
-This requires sudo's ruby version (1.9.3, perhaps) to have all the gems installed, and additionally, many commands like `chromium-browser` won't work when called by sudo.
+  - Alternatively, the script can be run like `sudo ruby macros_server.rb`.
+This uses sudo's ruby version (for Ubuntu, the standard is still 1.9.3).
+    In this case, all gems need to be installed as sudo, and different paths are needed to call system programs like `chromium-browser`.